nessalc/lapo-presenter-notes/README.md

 	mkdocs serve

-You can then open the site for testing:
+You can then open the local site for testing:<br>
 	http://127.0.0.1:8000/

 ## Clone this Project